Complete Guide to Warehouse Management Systems (WMS)

 What Is the Modula WMS Used For?

-The Modula WMS can manage each SKU or product code with accuracy by connecting it to a specific compartment — space in a tray with dividers — of the Modula storage system.
+The Modula WMS can manage each SKU or product code with accuracy by connecting it to a specific compartment within the Modula unit’s trays.
+Each compartment, divided with partitions and dividers, becomes a traceable location that the WMS can monitor in real time.

 Thanks to its simple integration, from each of these compartments, the WMS can manage and retrieve different information related to warehouse inquiries, such as: